 Weight: 49 lbs.
 8 oz.

 What we like: A bombproof wheeled cooler from a brand that knows a lot about rugged gear.

 Pelican designs many of its products for agencies like the military and law enforcement, and this tactical styling is readily apparent in its cooler line.
 In other words, if you’re looking for a sleek and streamlined unit, this isn’t it.
 The handles are bulky and rigid, the color options are relatively subdued, and the cooler itself is hefty at over 49 pounds before food, drinks, and ice.
-However, if portability and toughness are top considerations, the 80QT Elite should be on your short list.
+But again, most people who buy this cooler aren’t overly concerned with looks and simply want a large, beefy, and functional option for safely transporting game or fish.
+If that’s your end use, the 80QT Elite should be on your short list.

 See the Pelican 80QT Elite Wheeled

 What we like: A wallet-friendly, hard-sided cooler with wheels.

 What we don’t: Limited ice retention and cheap build won’t stand up to regular abuse.

 For around $80, the 62-quart Coleman Xtreme 5 is another standout in the value category, and this time with wheels.
 In the same family as our top budget pick, this basic cooler certainly is a far cry from the RovR RollR, Igloo Trailmate, and Pelican 80QT Elite above, but the functionality is decent for the price.
 The simple plastic wheels and tow handle make transporting the cooler over smooth surfaces relatively easy, the hard-sided build provides modest insulation for day or short overnight getaways, and the integrated cup holders atop the lid are convenient for storing drinks.
 All told, like the non-wheeled Xtreme 5 above, this Coleman cooler should meet the needs of many recreational campers, concert-goers, and tailgaters without breaking the bank.